-No changes were made in the objectives, policies or processes for managing capital during the years ended 30 June 2017 and 2016.
+No changes were made in the objectives, policies or processes for managing capital during the years ended 30 June 2018 and 2017.

-The Group monitors capital through the gearing ratio (net debt/ total equity plus net debt) and currently targets a gearing ratio of between 10% and 35% while focus remains on reducing the Groups net debt position.
+The Group monitors capital through the gearing ratio (net debt/ total equity plus net debt) and currently targets a gearing ratio of between 10% and 35%.
 The Group includes within net debt interest bearing loans and borrowings less cash and cash equivalents.
-The gearing ratios based on continuing operations at 30 June 2017 and 2016 were as follows:
+The gearing ratios based on continuing operations at 30 June 2018 and 2017 were as follows: